Suspect accused of stabbing man at Newton supermarket to undergo mental evaluation

-NEWTON, Mass.
-(WHDH) – A man accused of stabbing a shopper on Monday at a Star Market in Newton was in court Tuesday, where a judge ordered him to undergo a mental evaluation.
+NEWTON, MA (WHDH) - A man accused of stabbing a shopper on Monday at a Star Market in Newton was in court Tuesday, where a judge ordered him to undergo a mental evaluation.

 “I was walking down an aisle and I looked up and this young man was standing there with a knife, came up to me and stabbed my arm and said, ‘Don’t look at me.’
 He ran after me and stabbed me really hard in the back,” said Harris.